All Episodes

 We want to know what they've been whispering and what they've been saying to the liberal Democrat senators.

-It is time to push back, and the pushback has begun.
+It is time to push back and the pushback has begun.

 It's time for offense.

-And it's time to continue, I think to continue exposing these liberals, and by liberals I mean Republicans like Spectre and Democrats like Schubert.
+And by liberals, I mean Republicans like Specter and Democrats like Schuber.

 A liberal is a liberal.

-It's it's uh it's just time to do it.
+It's just time to do it.

-Republican leaders avoided an embarrassing defeat on an energy measure that had already been modified to appease Democrats.
+By holding what was supposed to be a five-minute vote open for 48 minutes, Republican leaders avoided an embarrassing defeat on an energy measure that had already been modified to appease Democrats.

-After the vote, Democrats shouted shame, shame to protest the long delay, during much of which they held a two-vote lead in the vote count.
+After the vote, Democrats shouted shame, shame, to protest the long delay, during much of which they held a two-vote lead in the vote count.

 The bill was rushed through Congress without hearings.